GuruMaps/iOSManual/02-features.md

 ![](/assets/)

-**Note**: to record GPS tracks in background, make sure you have disabled Battery Saver in device settings.
+**Note**: to record GPS tracks in background, make sure you have allowed the background activity for Galileo app in Settings > General > Background App Refresh.

 To **view track details** tap the ![](/assets/icon_info.png) icon next to the track name on the map or open it from the My Collections list.